 Data on domestic violence – Ministry of Home Affairs

-Ministry of Home Affairs provides detailed data regarding:
+The Ministry of Home Affairs provides detailed data regarding:

-- occurrences registered by police forces (e.g. the registration itself, the denouncer, the victim, the perpetrator, the relationship between the victim and the perpetrator, the occurrence, other victims and witnesses);
+- occurrences registered by police forces (e.g., the registration itself, the denouncer, the victim, the perpetrator, the relationship between the victim and the perpetrator, the occurrence, other victims and witnesses);

 - risk assessments elaborated by police forces;

-Specialized structures in Law Enforcement Agencies (GNR and PSP)
+Specialised structures in Law Enforcement Agencies (GNR and PSP)

-Specialized structures in Health sector
+Specialised structures in the health sector

 Retrospective Domestic Violence Homicide Analysis Team – EARHVD